Yemen forces launch assault on rebel-held port city - Journal du Cameroun

 The European Union’s foreign policy chief warned of the “devastating” impact the assault would have.

-“The latest developments will only lead to further escalation and instability in Yemen, thus undermining the ongoing efforts of the UN special envoy,” Federica Mogherini said in a statement.
+“The latest developments will only lead to further escalation and instability in Yemen,” Federica Mogherini said in a statement.

+The coalition insisted its humanitarian aid response would go in parallel with military operations.

 In Hodeida, people waited anxiously for the fighting to reach their neighbourhoods.
 Those contacted by AFP said Huthi fighters had fanned out across the city.